arcus/education_modules/r_basics_introduction/r_basics_introduction.md

 The input that goes into a function is called an **argument**.
 The argument to a function gets put in parentheses.

 A function can have zero, one, or many arguments.
 If there is more than one argument, we use commas to separate them.
-We'll see examples of that later.

 The output of the `read_csv` function is a data frame object.
 You will usually want to *capture* that data frame inside of a named object so you can use it as the input for other functions, for example to summarize or visualize your data.